Bylaws of the

 supporting that opinion.

-Members are acceptable.
-On any
+acceptable.
+On any circulation, a Member

-Members or with anyone outside the LBRC.
+may, prior to voting, consult with anyone outside the LBRC.

-Outside experts.
-Any Voting Member may
+(b) Outside experts.
+Any

-incorporated in subsequent (when necessary) circulations.
+in subsequent (when necessary) circulations.

-(7) Voting Criteria.
+(7)

-are an individual matter and should not be dictated by these Bylaws.
+an individual matter and should not be dictated by these Bylaws.
 In addition to straightforward assessment of

 the circumstances of an observation and the accuracy, extent, and credibility